awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 You can use the AWS Management Console to apply DB instance maintenance to change the CA certificate from **rds\-ca\-2015** to **rds\-ca\-2019** for multiple DB instances\.

-### Updating Your CA Certificate by Applying Maintenance to Multiple DB Instances<a name="UsingWithRDS.SSL-certificate-rotation-maintenance.multiple"></a>
+### Updating your CA certificate by applying maintenance to multiple DB instances<a name="UsingWithRDS.SSL-certificate-rotation-maintenance.multiple"></a>

 Use the AWS Management Console to change the CA certificate for multiple DB instances\.